Back the Detroit Comeback

 Detroit is on the comeback, and David Alade and Andrew Colom of Century Partners invite you to be a part of it.
 Century Partners is working to breathe new life into blighted neighborhoods in Detroit and democratize access to property ownership, giving anyone a chance to invest in the rehabilitation of historic Detroit neighborhoods through fund investment.
 Over the last two years, they’ve deployed $3.4M of equity to purchase, rehabilitate and / or lease over 60 abandoned or underutilized housing units, tackling the issue of blight and the shortage of quality family housing head-on.

-Soon, they’ll be seeking to raise $550,000 to sustainably renovate to lease or sell single and multifamily homes in the Boston Edison, East English Village, and North End districts and continue rebuilding Detroit.
+Now, they’re raising $550,000 to sustainably renovate to lease or sell single and multifamily homes in the Boston Edison, East English Village, and North End districts and continue rebuilding Detroit.

 By investing in this project, you’ll join the project founders in revitalizing historic neighborhoods through property renovation and management, and you’ll become a stakeholder in Detroit’s renaissance.